julian-swart/big_rock/README.md

   - The term billfish refers to the characteristic of a long spear-like nose/upper-jaw (a bill) that these fish have.
 Even though they are not a threatened species by any means, they are relatively rare to catch, hard to catch, fight very hard, and jump a lot when caught.
 These challenging and exciting characteristics, along with the size and beauty of these fish are just a few reasons for the allure.
 Not to mention the enjoyment of being on the open ocean with the comforts of a deluxe sportfishing yacht.

   - The term meat fish refers to the fish having edible and delicious meat.
 These fish have no bills and are typically easier to catch, smaller, and are more abundant.
-However, they are still big fish (typically 10-100 pounds).
+However, they are still big fish (normally 10-100 pounds).
 Billfish are generally not thought of as good to eat.

   - The term releasing or released means the fish was let go instead of killed because it was too small, or because it wasn't a blue marlin.
 You get points for releasing billfish and this years winner won $142,375 by doing that.